 One of John’s most rewarding achievements was to facilitate the creation of a girls’ interscholastic hockey program at MBS.
 Currently, John serves as a Wellness instructor and advisor.
 He has also served as Director of Athletics for the middle school as well as an instructor in middle school Geography and American History.

-As the Director of Athletics in the middle school, John has created a preseason orientation in the fall for athletes and parents, and has started a field hockey, flag football, fitness and track program.
-He has also initiated membership into the Greater Morris County Junior School Coaches Association.
+As the Director of Athletics in the Middle School, John created a preseason orientation in the fall for athletes and parents, and started a field hockey, flag football, fitness and track program.
+He also initiated membership into the Greater Morris County Junior School Coaches Association.